ietf-wg-cellar/ebml-specification/specification.markdown

 Element IDs are described in section Element ID.
-Element IDs are encoded using the VINT mechanism described in section (#variable-size-integer) can be between one and five octets long.
+Element IDs are encoded using the VINT mechanism described in section (#variable-size-integer) and can be between one and five octets long.
 Five octet long Element IDs are possible only if declared in the header.